-Rollo Vers: Direct Rollover into a Traditional IRA or an Eligible Retirement Plan that Accepts Rollovers In add ition to selecting an option below, also complete page 7 if electing a Direct Rollover.
-I elect to rollover my entire Accumulated Share Account.
-I elect to rollover the amount of \$from my Accumulated Share Account.
-My remaining balance will remain unpaid until I re-qualify to withdraw it.
-I elect to rollover the amount of \$from my Accumulated Share Account and the remaining balance paid in Installment Payments.
-Complete the "Installment Payments" section on page 4.
-After a lump sum payment paid to me from my Accumulated Share Account in the amount of \$ I elect to rollover the remainder of my Accumulated Share.
-Quar terly Net Interest Earnings Following an initial lump sum payment of \$, I elect to have the interest earned on the remainder of my Accumulated Share Account paid to me thereafter following each quarterly valuation of the Trust Fund in which a gain is posted. then not balance of: (1) erstand that if a quarterly valuation determines that the Annuity Fund experiences a loss, to quarterly payment will be made for that valuation.
-I further understand that any remaining see will be paid in accordance with IRS minimum distribution requirements on and after the earlier the Valuation Date immediately before my Required Beginning Date, or (2) the Valuation Date diately following the last full payment I receive.
-Lump Sum Payments I elect to have a partial payment from my Accumulated Share Account in the amount of \$with the remaining balance remaining unpaid until I re-qualify to withdraw it.
+Rollovers: Direct Rollover into a Traditional IRA or an Eligible Retirement Plan that Accepts Rollovers

+In addition to selecting an option below, also complete page 7 if electing a Direct Rollover.

+- I elect to rollover my entire Accumulated Share Account. - I elect to rollover the amount of \$from my Accumulated Share Account.
+My remaining balance will remain unpaid until I re-qualify to withdraw it. - I elect to rollover the amount of from from my Accumulated Share Account and the remaining balance paid in Installment Payments.
+Complete the "Installment Payments" section on page 4. - After a lump sum payment paid to me from my Accumulated Share Account in the amount of \$.
+I elect to rollover the remainder of my Accumulated Share.

+Quarterly Net Interest Earnings

+Following an initial lump sum payment of \$ , I elect to have the interest earned on the remainder of my Accumulated Share Account paid to me thereafter following each quarterly valuation of the Trust Fund in which a gain is posted.

+I understand that if a quarterly valuation determines that the Annuity Fund experiences a loss, then no quarterly payment will be made for that valuation.
+I further understand that any remaining balance will be paid in accordance with IRS minimum distribution requirements on and after the earlier of: (1) the Valuation Date immediately before my Required Beginning Date, or (2) the Valuation Date immediately following the last full payment I receive.

+Lump Sum Payments

+I elect to have a partial payment from my Accumulated Share Account in the amount of \$with the remaining balance remaining unpaid until I re-qualify to withdraw it.

 I elect to have a Lump Sum payment of my entire Accumulated Share Account paid to me.
 (This is the required option if your Account balance is less than \$5,000.)

-Hanc Retire Directed Accounts: If all or part of your Individual Account is Self-Directed and held at John ock Retirement Plan Services, funds will be transferred from your Self-Direct John Hancock ement Services Account, to the Carpenters' Trustee-Directed Account to satisfy your payment est, provided you qualify for withdrawal due to Retirement at this time.
+Self-Directed Accounts: If all or part of your Individual Account is Self-Directed and held at John Hancock Retirement Plan Services, funds will be transferred from your Self-Direct John Hancock Retirement Services Account, to the Carpenters' Trustee-Directed Account to satisfy your payment request, provided you qualify for withdrawal due to Retirement at this time.

-Alternate Payee's Name (Printed) CFAO ID# or Social Security #: